Introduction

 - Provider-agnostic adapter pattern -- swap from Stripe to another provider without changing your integration code

-- Self-contained checkout forms --
+- Embedded one-shot checkout --

 CheckoutFormandSplitCardFormhandle the full payment lifecycle (tokenize, create intent, confirm, process, 3DS retry) out of the box - 3D Secure handled automatically -- both forms detect